Jacinto Quincoces

 Jacinto Francisco Fernández de Quincoces y López de Arbina (17 July 1905 – 10 May 1997) was a Spanish football player and manager, as well as President of the Valencian Pilota Federation.
 He was a central defender and is regarded as one of the greatest defenders of the inter-war era.

 He played 25 matches for the Spain national football team from 1928 to 1936.
 He was part of Spain's team at the 1928 Summer Olympics, and was part of Spain's 1934 FIFA World Cup team.
 He was Spain's national coach in 1945, taking charge for two matches.

+His brother Juan had a short career with Alavés, during which the siblings were teammates.
+His nephew Juan Carlos Díaz Quincoces was also a professional footballer and a Spanish international, usually referred to as 'Quincoces' in recognition of his famous relative (conventionally the paternal surname Díaz would have been used).
+They worked together at Valencia as coach and player in two spells.